 Unused backyard concrete paths or driveways are also a great spot for pots and boxes; it’s a good space saver, and the concrete holds the sun’s heat, transferring warmth to the soil in your boxes.

 Most rental properties, especially in big cities, will have a small yard to work with.
 This doesn’t mean you can’t go nuts with your produce, you just need to utilise every bit of space.
 Ask your landlord if they wouldn’t mind you planting perennial herbs on the nature strip.
 Get creative and think vertical – use the shed roof to grow your pumpkins, grow beans up the clothesline, plant your strawberries in hanging baskets, raise your seedlings on the windowsill.
-For more great ideas check out our factsheet on growing produce in small spaces.

 Doing it on a Budget